 Best For: Families who want to earn a flat rate of cash-back and score 0% APR on purchases and balance transfers for 15 months

 Wells Fargo Propel American Express® Card

 The Wells Fargo Propel American Express® Card is an especially intriguing offer because it offers rewards, a huge signup bonus, and a 0% APR offer all wrapped into one.
-First and foremost, you’ll get 0% APR for 12 months on this card on both purchases and balance transfers.
+First and foremost, you’ll get 0% Intro APR for 12 months on purchases and balance transfers (fees apply), then a 14.74%-27.24% variable APR; balance transfers made within 120 days qualify for the intro rate and fee.
 You will have to pay a 3% fee ($5 minimum) on balance transfers, however.

 The rewards proposition on this card is also strong, making it an ideal card to use for a large purchase to begin with.
 First, you’ll earn 30,000 points worth $300 in cash-back after you use your card for $3,000 in purchases within three months of account opening.
 Second, you’ll earn 3x points for dining, gas stations, rideshares, transit, and travel including flights, hotels, homestays, and car rentals.
 You’ll also earn 1x points on all other purchases, and you get all of this without an annual fee.